holy-verses/quran/README.md

-This repo contains Quran Translations.
+This repo contains Quran Translations used by holy-verses.com